Caffeine: Risk of other diseases

-A protective effect of caffeine against Alzheimer's disease and dementia is possible but the evidence is inconclusive.
-It may protect people from liver cirrhosis.
+A neuroprotective effect of caffeine against Alzheimer's disease and dementia is possible but the evidence is inconclusive.

 Caffeine may lessen the severity of acute mountain sickness if taken a few hours prior to attaining a high altitude.
 One meta analysis has found that caffeine consumption is associated with a reduced risk of type 2 diabetes.
 Regular caffeine consumption may reduce the risk of developing Parkinson's disease and may slow the progression of Parkinson's disease.

 Caffeine increases intraocular pressure in those with glaucoma but does not appear to affect normal individuals.

 The DSM-5 also includes other caffeine-induced disorders consisting of caffeine-induced anxiety disorder, caffeine-induced sleep disorder and unspecified caffeine-related disorders.
 The first two disorders are classified under "Anxiety Disorder" and "Sleep-Wake Disorder" because they share similar characteristics.
 Other disorders that present with significant distress and impairment of daily functioning that warrant clinical attention but do not meet the criteria to be diagnosed under any specific disorders are listed under "Unspecified Caffeine-Related Disorders".

+Energy crash

+Caffeine is reputed to cause a fall in energy several hours after drinking, but this is not well researched.